z0day/Windows-10-hardening/Readme.md

 ## Bypassing all of this

-Theoretically you still can be fooled by malicious us programs, however since we ensure that only programs with valid signatures can be executed we reduce the attack surface by around 90%.
+Theoretically you still can be fooled by malicious programs, however since we ensure that only programs with valid signatures can be executed we reduce the attack surface by around 90%.
 The rest of attack scenarios are pretty common and can fool everyone like social engineering.
 There is nothing much you can do here, except reading & keeping yourself updated.

 Physical access is another thing which this guide can't cover, whenever an attacker has access we simply don't can't speak about security anymore.

+### Testing

+Testing is maybe the most important part of this guide because you can not verify anything without proofing it first.
+Measuring the overall Windows 10 security is complicated because there are many factors which you have to consider.

 ### Guide Updates

 This guide will constantly receive updates.
 Because I'm never satisfied & Windows 10 + my own preferences might change over the time.

 Last updated:
-* - `15.09.2019` -
+* `15.09.2019`

 Status:
-* - `ALPHA 1 (draft)` -
+* `ALPHA 1 (draft)`